What records must be kept by the HSA account owner?

 If your surviving spouse is your beneficiary, then the HSA will be treated as your surviving spouse’s HSA.
 Any distributions used for the deceased or surviving spouse’s qualified medical expenses are tax free.

-If your beneficiary is not your surviving spouse, then the account ceases to be an HSA, and the fair market value of the HSA will be included in the income of the inheriting beneficiary.
+If your beneficiary is not your surviving spouse, then the account ceases to be an HSA, and the fair market value of the HSA as of the date of the HSA owner’s death will be included in the income of the inheriting beneficiary.
 The inheriting beneficiary is allowed to claim a deduction for the amount of qualified medical expenses incurred by you before the date of your death if the inheriting beneficiary paid such expenses within one year after such date.

 How do fees affect my HSA?